Welcome Master Gardener Volunteer Applicant

 Thank you for your interest in the Master Gardener Volunteer Program through the University of Florida, Institute for Food and Agricultural Sciences Cooperative Extension Services (UF/IFAS Extension) in Lee County.

-Before you dive into the application, please take the time to read through the following information to decide if this program is a fit for you.
+Before you start the application, please take the time to read through the following information to decide if this program is a fit for you.

 FLORIDA MASTER GARDENER VOLUNTEER PROGRAM